wemiibidun/random_name_generator/README.md

 ## Introduction
 The aim of this project is to build a full stack web application based on my knowledge with Node JS, Express and APIs

+## Available Scripts

+In the project directory, you can run:

+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ## Screenshot
 ![Sample image](https://github.com/wemiibidun/)